 Of course, our main category of interest is the cobordism category.
 The homotopy category of the bordism category also admits a more conceptual description that does not rely on the embeddings.
-For simplicity, we only spell this out in the oriented case. \begin{fact} The homotopy category $h(\Cob_{d,\gt^{\mrm{or}}})$ is equivalent to the following category: \begin{itemize} \item objects are closed oriented $(d-1)$-dimensional manifolds, \item morphisms $W:M \to N$ are equivalence classes of compact oriented $d$-dimensional manifolds with $\partial W = M^{-} \amalg N$, where two such manifolds are equivalent if they are diffeomorphic relative to their boundary, and \item composition is defined by gluing cobordisms. \end{itemize} \end{fact}
+For simplicity, we only spell this out in the oriented case. \begin{fact} The homotopy category $h(\Cob_{d,\gt^{\mrm{or}}})$ is equivalent to the following category: \begin{itemize} \item objects are closed oriented $(d-1)$-dimensional manifolds, \item morphisms $W:M \to N$ are equivalence classes of compact oriented $d$-dimensional manifolds with $\partial W = M^{-} \amalg N$, where two such manifolds are equivalent if there is an orientation preserving diffeomorphism between them that fixes the boundary, and \item composition is defined by gluing cobordisms. \end{itemize} \end{fact}